CSituma/CSituma/README.md

 - 📫 How to reach me: cnsituma@gmail.com

-- ⚡ Fun fact:I'm both a dog, and cat mum.
+- ⚡ Fun fact:I'm both a dog, and cat mum so i think i qualify as a diplomat, lol.Heeey,U.N
--->